 To give your kids an idea of the huge variety of creatures without backbones who live in your yard, start turning over rocks.
+Look for the bugs in your back yard.

 “If you turn over a rock of any size, it’s probably going to have something under it,” says Emily Bishton, a long time environmental educator at Magnuson Children’s Garden.
 You might find worms flexing their bodies to find shelter underground, centipedes breaking into a sprint, families of roly-polies that roll into little gray balls at a touch, or whole cities of ants.